imthenachoman/nBackup/README.md

 My requirements:

 -   **dependency-less backups and restores** -- I wanted backups that I could copy to a new system and restore without having to first install a slew of programs/dependencies.
 -   **speed over space** -- storage is cheap, processing time is not.
 I wanted to do straight file copies without compressing, tarring, or encrypting.
-My backups are then encrypted to the cloud using https://rclone.org/.
+My backups are then encrypted and sent to the cloud using https://rclone.org/.
--   **browsable** -- I wanted backups that I could browse in three different ways (see [How It Works](#how-it-works)).
+-   **browsable** -- I wanted backups that I could browse in three different ways (see [How It Works](#how-it-works)) right from the command-line.

 ## Example End Result